protobufel/protobuf-el/README.md

 ```

-For more see the documentation at https://protobufel.github.io/protobuf-el/0.6 or directly the JavaDoc at https://protobufel.github.io/protobuf-el/0.6/apidocs/index.html
+For more, see the documentation at https://protobufel.github.io/protobuf-el/0.7-SNAPSHOT or directly the JavaDoc at https://protobufel.github.io/protobuf-el/0.7-SNAPSHOT/apidocs/index.html

 All project's public artifacts can be found on Maven at https://search.maven.org/#search%7Cga%7C1%7Cprotobufel :